Contact Us

 Tana Kosiyabong

 When I was still in design school, I had a fantastic opportunity to study typography with an exceptional graphic designer and a One Club Hall-of-Famer, Rob Lawton.
 He taught me to kern type by hand, not on computers.
 I had to trace letterforms on vellum paper and adjust kerning manually.
 If I made a mistake, I pretty much had to start the entire sheet all over again.
-In retrospect, the hands-on approach helped me understand kerning in-depth and never forget what I learn.
+In retrospect, the hands-on approach helped me understand kerning in-depth and never forget what I learned.
 After all, this skill has served me well for the past couple of decades of my graphic design and art direction career.

 SETTING THE SIDE BEARINGS